Reading A Credit Card Processing Statement

 - Is my markup competitive?

+Each of these components is crucial to ensuring that you're paying as little as possible for credit card processing.
 By the time you finish this tutorial you will be able to read your own statement and answer these questions with confidence.

 Barriers to Understanding Statements